Scripture Reference:![]()

 Some people threw down their cloaks so that the feet of Jesus’ donkey didn’t even have to touch the dirty road.
 Some of the people picked up palm branches and waved them.
 They waved the branches and continued to shout praises.
 They treated Jesus like a king.
 People were shouting and smiling.
 It was like a big parade.
 Everyone was so happy.

 What do you think you would have done if you had been there?
-Do you think you would wave the branches and shout good things to Jesus?
+Would you wave the branches and shout good things to Jesus?
 What good things would you say about Jesus?

-Psalm 106:1 is a good verse to help us remember to say good things to God and to Jesus.
+Psalm 106:1 is a good verse that helps us remember to say good things to God and to Jesus.

 Ways to Tell the Story: